neilabenlakhal/javascript-beginners-tutorial/README.md

 ### 03.03.01.
 JavaScript Statements

 - One line of JavaScript Code is one JavaScript Statement / Instruction / Command
-- Statements are a command to Browser to do something / perform actions
-- A Statement is a piece of code that expresses an action to take place
 - JavaScript code/program (or just JavaScript) is a sequence of statements
 - Statements are written in-between `<script>.....</script>` tag
-- Statements are separated by `Semicolon;` so we may write many statements in a line (optional)
-- JavaScript ignores extra line breaks and white spaces
-- JavaScript is case sensitive language
-- JavaScript is interpreted not compiled (write and handed over to the web browser)
-- All statement in JavaScript should be terminated by a `Semicolon;`

-### 03.03.02.
-Whitespace and Line Breaks

-- JavaScript ignores `spaces, tabs, and newlines` that appear in JavaScript programs
-- We can freely use spaces, tabs, and newlines to format and indent programs in a neat-clean and consistent way that makes the code easy to read and understand (not advisable)

 ### 03.03.03.
 Semicolons

 - JavaScript statements are generally followed by a `semicolon; character`
-- A semicolon may be omitted in `most cases` when a line break exists
 - JavaScript interprets the line break as an `implicit` semicolon, called an `automatic semicolon insertion`
-- **In most cases, a newline implies a semicolon, But “in most cases” does not mean “always”!**

 > **Note**: <br/>
 It is a good programming practice to use semicolons; after every statement